+We are now ready to give the proof of Theorem \ref{thm:22}.
 A \emph{Dyck prefix} is a Motzkin prefix with no flat steps.
 It is well known that the number of Dyck paths of semilength $n$ ending with $UD^m$ is counted by $\frac{m}{n}\binom{2n-m-1}{n-1}$, which is also equal to the number of Dyck prefixes from $(0,0)$ to $(2n-m,m)$ ending with $U$.
 (See A33184 in OEIS \cite{Sloane}).
-Using the above fact and Lemma \ref{lem:21}, we can give the proof of Theorem \ref{thm:22}.

-\begin{proof}[Proof of Theorem \ref{thm:22}] A path $M\in\mathcal{MP}_{n,2k}^{*U}$ with $j$ flat steps can be obtained uniquely by inserting $j$ flat steps into $n-j+1$ positions in a Dyck prefix from $(0,0)$ to $(n-j,2k)$ ending with $U$.
+\begin{proof}[Proof of Theorem \ref{thm:22}] A path $M\in\mathcal{M}_{n,2k}^{*U}$ with $j$ flat steps can be obtained uniquely by inserting $j$ flat steps into $n-j+1$ positions of a Dyck prefix from $(0,0)$ to $(n-j,2k)$ ending with $U$.
 Especially, $M$ ends with an up step if and only if the above insertion is not allowed at the end of the path.
-Combining the above fact and Lemma \ref{lem:21}, we then obtain the required identities in Theorem \ref{thm:22}. \end{proof} The first few entries of $(HM_{n,k})_{n\geq 2,k\geq 1}$ are as follows:
+Combining the above fact and Lemma \ref{lem:21}, we obtain the identities in Theorem \ref{thm:22}. \end{proof} The first few entries of $(H_{n,k})_{n\geq 2,k\geq 1}$ are as follows.